-Tucked away atop a small hill, the monastery has become famous for the hundreds of life-sized golden statues of Buddha which line a long path through a bamboo forest, and thousands more waiting for you at the top.
+Tucked away atop a small hill in Sha Tin, the monastery has become famous for the hundreds of life-sized golden statues of Buddha which line a long path through a bamboo forest.
+And once you reach the top of the hill, there are thousands more.
 In fact, the monastery is actually estimated to have way more than 10,000 in total.

 What’s interesting is that each statue seems to be unique, with a different facial expression or pose, such as playing a flute, reading or holding a book, or meditating cross-legged.
 Some are old and wrinkled while some are young, some have facial hair, others are blessedly bald.
 One of the stranger ones, if you can find it, has arms coming out of its eyeballs!

 Once you’ve huffed and puffed your way up the steps, you’ll be rewarded with a beautiful view.
 There are number of pavilions, and the main temple of the monastery, with two golden dragons adorning the roof.
 Inside are shelves with thousands of tiny gold Buddha statues.
 One of the fun things to do—that is, if you’re not sick of steps yet—is to go inside the impressive nine-storey pagoda, and climb to the top.
 The winding spiral staircase is quite the sight, with more Buddha statues watching you ascend at each level.

 At the upper level of the compound there’s a waterfall, and a scenic rock garden (which again has more golden Buddhas), all surrounded by lush green mountains.
 Beware of the cheeky monkeys that will not hesitate to snatch a snack right out of your hands—yes, Hong Kong has wild monkeys!